drevops/vortex/docs/deployment.md

   3. Creates a deployment artifact (project files to be pushed to Acquia Cloud repository).
   4. Pushes created artifact to the Acquia Cloud repository:
-    - for feature-based branches (i.e. `feature/ABC-123`) the code is pushed to the branch with exactly the same name.
+    - for feature-based branches (i.e. `feature/ABC-123` or `bugfix/ABC-123`)
+      the code is pushed to the branch with exactly the same name.
     - for release deployments, which are tag-based (i.e. `0.1.4`), the code is pushed to the branch `deployment/[tag]` (i.e. `deployment/0.1.4`).
 4. Acquia Cloud picks up recent push to the repository and